zalora/zalora-capture/README.md

 - Locate to the repository directory

 ### Get started
-- Go to `src/js/CaptureConfigs.js` to disable liveReload: false, debugMode: false.
+- Go to `app/src/js/core/config.service.js` to set liveReload: false.
 - Change `serverName` to `zalora`.
 - Check your project is already in projectFilter (define valid projects of a serverName) list or not.
 If not, add your project key into this list.